art19/cookbook-nginx-repo/README.md

 - `['nginx-repo']['nginx-stable']['managed']`
   - _Type:_ Boolean
-  - _Description:_ Does this cookbook manage the install of the nginx-stable repo?
+  - _Description:_ Does this cookbook manage the install of the NGINX Stable Repo?
   - _Default:_ `true`
 - `['nginx-repo']['nginx-mainline']['managed']`
   - _Type:_ Boolean
-  - _Description:_ Does this cookbook manage the install of the nginx-mainline repo?
+  - _Description:_ Does this cookbook manage the install of the NGINX Mainline Repo?
   - _Default:_ `false`

 #### nginx-repo::_apt
-The apt recipe is for managing the NGINX apt repostories.
+The apt recipe is for installing & configuring the NGINX apt repostories.
 Any attribute supported by the [apt cookbook](https://github.com/opscode-cookbooks/apt#attribute-parameters) is supported by this cookbook and can be used to override attributes in this cookbook.

 - `['nginx-repo']['nginx-stable']['apt']['uri']`
   - _Type:_ String